 5 Best Restaurants in Cusco

-The so-called Imperial City of the Incas has the perfect dining spots for lunch, dinner or even breakfast and here we have gathered five of the most popular and delicious gastronomic experiences in the entire region!
+The so-called Imperial Inca city has the perfect dining spots for lunch, dinner, or even breakfast, so here we have gathered five of the most popular and delicious culinary experiences in the entire region!

-If you’re looking to sample the best of the Peruvian gastronomy during your trip, make sure to visit any of these top restaurants and take your taste buds to a magical journey.
+If you’re looking to sample the best of Peruvian gastronomy during your trip, make sure to visit any of these top restaurants and take your taste buds on a magical journey.

 Morena

 Located in the heart of Cusco, the Morena restaurant is one of the most popular places to eat in front of Plaza de Armas.
-The restaurant is characterized for combinating Andean flavours with the exotic seasoning of the Peruvian coast.
+The restaurant combines Andean flavors with the exotic seasonings of the Peruvian coast

-Whether it’s meat, fish or vegetables, Morena aims to showcase the true cultural mosaic that is Peruvian cuisine using only the freshest local ingredients.
-On the other hand, the atmosphere here is undeniably relaxed but with sophisticated touches and an elegant environment.
+Whether it’s meat, fish, or vegetables, Morena aims to showcase the true cultural mosaic that is Peruvian cuisine using only the freshest local ingredients.

 Address: Calle Procuradores 320, Cusco.